storybookjs/addon-jsx/README.md

 ## Getting started

+If you use a react-dom version under 15.5.0 then use :

+` yarn add --dev storybook-addon-jsx@2.1.2 `

+otherwise for react-dom >= 15.5.0 use :

 ` yarn add --dev storybook-addon-jsx `

 Create a file called `addons.js` in your storybook config (default: `.storybook`) :